GoogleCloudPlatform/alloydb-go-connector/README.md

 This package requires the following to connect successfully:

-- IAM principal (user, service account, etc.) with the [AlloyDB Client][client-role] role or equivalent.
+- IAM principal (user, service account, etc.) with the [AlloyDB Client and Service Usage Consumer][client-role] roles or equivalent permissions.
 [Credentials](#credentials) for the IAM principal are used to authorize connections to an AlloyDB instance.

 - The [AlloyDB Admin API][admin-api] to be enabled within your Google Cloud Project.
 By default, the API will be called in the project associated with the